-Oath of 65.
-A person elected to a House shall not sit or vote until members. he has made before the House oath in the form set out in the Third Schedule.
+65. A person elected to a House shall not sit or vote until he has made before the House oath in the form set out in the Third Schedule.

-Privileges of members, etc. 66.
-(1) Subject to the Constitution and to the rules of procedure of '[Majlis-e-Shoora (Parliament)], there shall be freedom of speech in '[Majlis-e-Shoora (Parliament)] and no member shall be liable to any proceedings in any court in respect of anything said or any vote given by him in '[Majlis-e-Shoora (Parliament)], and no person shall be so liable in respect of the publication by or under the authority of '[Majlis-e-Shoora (Parliament)]-of any report, paper, votes or proceedings.
+66. (1) Subject to the Constitution and to the rules of procedure of '[Majlis-e-Shoora (Parliament)], there shall be freedom of speech in '[Majlis-e-Shoora (Parliament)] and no member shall be liable to any proceedings in any court in respect of anything said or any vote given by him in 1 [Majlis-e-Shoora (Parliament)], and no person shall be so liable in respect of the publication by or under the authority of 1 [Majlis-e-Shoora (Parliament)] of any report, paper, votes or proceedings.